Frankie Avalon: 1960s

 "I like to appeal to teenagers and adults," he said in 1960.
 "Everybody".

 Avalon was now in demand as an actor.
 He provided the singing voice for the lead character in the English-language version of a Japanese musical anime, Alakazam the Great (1960), which was done at the behest of the US distributor, American International Pictures.
 It was the first in what would be a long association with that company.

 For Irwin Allen, Avalon had a small role and sang the title song in the science fiction adventure film, Voyage to the Bottom of the Sea (1961), a solid commercial hit.
 He had a supporting role in a comedy, Sail a Crooked Ship (1961).

 Avalon was teamed with Ray Milland in the science fiction film, Panic in Year Zero!
 (1962), written by Lou Rusoff.
-Samuel Z. Arkoff of American International Pictures (AIP) said Avalon and Milland were teamed together because "they both have particular types of followers and the combination adds up to an attraction."
+Samuel Z. Arkoff of American International Pictures (AIP) said Avalon and Milland were teamed together because "they both have particular types of followers and the combination adds up to an attraction".

 For AIP, Avalon made a war film with Tab Hunter, Operation Bikini (1963), singing a few songs in flashback.
 At MGM, he played the lead in an adventure film set in Africa, Drums of Africa (1963).

 Of more significance for Avalon's career was a project originally written by Rusoff, Beach Party (1963).
 This cheerful pop rock-and-roll musical comedy starred Annette Funicello and was directed by William Asher.
 Arkoff said AIP originally wanted Fabian Forte to co-star with Funicello, but when he proved unavailable, they went with Avalon; it was a big hit and led to several sequels.
+Filmink wrote "Avalon's warm persona and slightly cartoonish vibe were ideal for the beach party movies, with their in-jokes, double-takes, songs and silliness."